asmitapoddar/Deep-Learning-DNA-Sequences/README.md

 [encode.py](https://github.com/asmitapoddar/NN-Genomics/blob/master/Code/encode.py): Creates the one-hot encoding of the DNA sequences.
 - [process.sh](https://github.com/asmitapoddar/NN-Genomics/blob/master/Code/process.sh): Shell script written to automate the process of creating the dataset and encoding it for all the chromosomes over the full genome.
 The pipeline consists of creating the text and a JSON files for the indivisual chromosomes, the DNA sequences along with the corresponding labels, and then creating a one-hot encoding for the data.
 - [meta_info_stitch.py](https://github.com/asmitapoddar/NN-Genomics/blob/master/Code/meta_info_stitch.py): To obtain the meta-information about our dataset and writing it to file.
+- [subset.py](https://github.com/asmitapoddar/NN-Genomics/blob/master/Code/subset.py): Create a random subset of a specified number of samples from a larger dataset.

 ## Model Training
 The model architectures that we implemented are: